An Amazing 14-Vehicle Light Painting in a Garage Condo

 Light Painting a 1915 Ford Model T and a 2008 Ford Shelby Mustang

-I met both Judy and Kim at Motorhead Madness in March.
+I also met both Judy and Kim at Motorhead Madness in March.
 Judy's Shelby Mustang was so amazing that I awarded it with my "Photographer's Choice Award".
 Kim's 125-year-old Model T is quite the car in it's own right as well.

 Judy's Shelby Mustang is actually autographed by 2 members of the Shelby family, one of them being none other than Carroll Shelby himself!
 When we met them to see the location that they had in mind for the light painting, Judy asked me if I'd be okay with having Kim's Model T in the image too.
 Oh yeah!